-Accordingly, ITSR is seeking the Minister's agreement to the development of a compliance code for the collection, access and use of data from data loggers for the purposes of accident and incident investigations and to monitor train safety performance; and to consult with industry in the development of the code.
-The interim target date is 31 October 2010.
+In July 2010, the Minister agreed to the development of a compliance code for the collection, access and use of data from data loggers for the purposes of accident and incident investigation and to monitor train safety performance; and to consult with industry in the development of the code.
+Following this decision, ITSR developed a draft compliance code and released it for one month public consultation on 13 September 2010.